prometheus/prometheus/README.md

 displays the results, and can trigger alerts if some condition is observed to be true.

-Prometheus' main distinguishing features as compared to other monitoring systems are:
+Prometheus's main distinguishing features as compared to other monitoring systems are:

 - a **multi-dimensional** data model (timeseries defined by metric name and set of key/value dimensions)
 - a **flexible query language** to leverage this dimensionality